andresbravom/ProjectJava/README.md

 # In option 1.
 You can see all available products.
 I made a general list of products and inside I made list_product.
-I go through a list with  the "search_product" function
+I go through a list with  the "search_product" function.

 # In option 2.
 You can see all available categories.